This tomato soup cake with icing glaze recipe sounds odd but it’s the most delicious loaf cake ever, resembling carrot cake.

 There’s nothing like baking on a dreary, rainy day and with our Vancouver weather of rain, rain and more rain, I was excited to get creative with my baking.

 Today I’m sharing my grandmother’s moist tomato soup cake with icing glaze recipe.
 I know, tomato soup cake?!
 Really??
 It sounds odd but trust me, it’s soooo delicious!

 I recently received this Breville Smart Oven Air and wanted to see how good it was for baking.
 Sometimes I don’t want to wait for the oven to heat up to cook one thing (and waste energy) and was intrigued when I heard that the Smart Oven Air can bake among many other things.
 I hadn’t had a toaster oven for a few years now, they couldn’t have changed them much, could they?

 Toaster ovens have definitely changed!
 It’s large enough to cook almost anything (even a turkey!) and comes with an assortment of different trays.
 The glass even shows at what level to put the tray in at.

-The dials are foolproof and so easy to use.
+The large dials are foolproof and so easy to use.
 You set your temperature and how long to cook it for or use one of the pre-settings and it automatically shuts off when the timer is done.
 No more burnt food!

-It was so easy to bake this tomato soup cake in a loaf pan.
+It was so easy to bake this tasty tomato soup cake in a loaf pan.
 I could easy have added it to 9×13″ cake pan if I wanted to.